 The World Health Organization has stated that the benefits of breastfeeding substantially outweigh the potential risks for transmission and recommends that mothers should be encouraged to initiate or continue to breastfeed, even if suspected or confirmed to have COVID-19 .

-It is not clear whether the virus is transmitted though breast milk.
+There is no strong evidence to show that the virus can be carried or passed on in breastmilk.
 However, in infants, the risk of COVID-19 infection is low, the infection is typically mild or asymptomatic (without symptoms), while the consequences of not breastfeeding and separation between mother and child can be significant .
 For those with suspected or confirmed COVID-19, adherence to infection prevention and control measures is advised.
 The Royal College of Obstetricians and Gynaecologists has advice for breastfeeding women with confirmed or suspected COVID-19 .

 Good pre-travel preparation can reduce the risk of travel-associated illness.
 Women who are either breast-or bottle feeding should discuss specific health issues for the destination and risks/benefits of interventions such as vaccination, with a health professional ideally 4-6 weeks prior to departure.
 Health professionals providing pre-travel advice need to consider destination, susceptibility to travel-related illness, planned activities and any pre-existing medical conditions in their risk assessment before advising on prevention strategies.
 Destination-specific health advice can be found on our Country Information pages.